+If you have any questions about your legal rights after a car accident in Atlanta, you should speak with a lawyer from our firm.
 Once you have chosen the law office of Childers, Schlueter & Smith to represent you, we will talk with you to gather the full details of your case so we can get to work building a strong case.

-We will collect your medical records from physicians and hospitals you have visited to treat your injuries.
+We will collect your medical records from the physicians and hospitals you have visited to treat your injuries.
 Your attorney will deal with insurance companies on your behalf.
 We are your voice in this process, and we want to make it as simple as possible so you can focus on getting your life back on track.

 The initial consultation is always free, and it gives you the chance to get your questions answered.
 You never pay us a dime unless we secure compensation for you.
 Call our lawyers today and set up a free consultation to review your case.